 Material and Methods

 The present investigation entitled Genetic Variability and Heterosis Analysis for yield and its components in Bread Wheat (Triticum aestivum L.) was conducted at Crop Research Farm, Nawabganj, C.S.
 Azad University of Agriculture and Technology, Kanpur-208002 (U.P.) during Rabi, 2021-22 and 2022-23.
 Geographically, this place is located between 25.28° and 26.58° N latitude, 79.31° and 80.34° E longitudes and an altitude of 125.9 m above from mean sea level.
 This falls in sub-tropical climatic zone.
 The soil type is sandy loam.
 The annual rainfall is about 1270 mm.
-The climate of climate of district Kanpur is semi-arid with hot summer and cold winter The experimental material for present investigation comprised of twenty-five F1 is developed by crossing five lines K9644, K9391, K1317, K402, IC574476, and five testers viz., WB02, DBW187, DBW222, GW322 and K 68 following line x tester mating design.
+The climate of district Kanpur is semi-arid with hot summer and cold winter The experimental material for present investigation comprised of twenty-five F1 is developed by crossing five lines K9644, K9391, K1317, K402, IC574476, and five testers viz., WB02, DBW187, DBW222, GW322 and K 68 following line x tester mating design.
 A total of 35 treatments including 10 parents and 25 F1s were evaluated for the study of fourteen different characters in wheat.
 Five tagged plants from each plot were selected randomly and data were recorded on Days to 50% Heading, Days to 50% anthesis, physiological maturity, plant height, number of tillers per plant, spike length, no of spikelets per spike, plant biomass, grain weight per spike, number of grains per spike, number of grains per plant, 1000 gain weight, harvest index and grain yield per plant.
 The data recorded were subjected to analysis of variance according to Steel et al. (1997).
 Genotypic coefficients of variation (GCV) and phenotypic coefficients of variation (PCV), Heritability and Genetic Advance as per Johnson et al., (1955) were work out following INDOSTAT software, Hyderabad.

 Result and Discussion